• Skip to primary navigation

 Premature ovarian failure (POF) is a condition that used to be commonly called “premature menopause”.
 It’s marked by post-menopausal hormone levels and no periods (amenorrhea) occurring before the age of 40.
 It is not identical to early menopause and the distinctions between these related conditions is explained in our helpsheet — What is Early Menopause?

 While it’s similar to menopause, it’s not strictly menopause.
-There are several key differences.
+There are, strictly speaking, several key differences.

 Grieving woman holding handkerchiefOne of the most important differences is that many women with premature ovarian failure (POF) can and do still ovulate from time to time and in some instances, can even get pregnant.